Karl Dean: Economic development

 Dean's tenure as mayor marked sales taxes revenue increased by over $100 million (36 percent), indicative of the growth of Nashville as a major city.
 One of the marquee projects of Dean's mayoral career was overseeing the creation of Music City Center, a massive convention center that has generated over $735 million in revenue for the city.
 Other projects included the construction of Ascend Amphitheater and First Tennessee Park, public venues that bring in millions of dollars of revenue to the city and have been instrumental in the expansion of downtown Nashville.
 Finally, Dean incentivized businesses to relocate to Nashville, including Bridgestone Americas and HCA.

 Great Recession

 Dean led Nashville during the Great Recession.
-At that time, the city experiencing 7 years of GDP growth and an increase of $35 billion (45 percent) in that time.
+At that time, the city experienced 7 years of GDP growth and an increase of $35 billion (45 percent) in that time.
 Nashville has had one of the most successful recoveries from the recession.
 By the end of Dean's mayoral term, Nashville had added the third highest percentage employment since its lowest point in the recession out of all cities in the US, adding over 144,300 jobs (19.3 percent employment growth).